 The man stood up and told them he was Michael Bond, a school principal in Galway who didn't believe in failure.
 He admired Offaly hurling and told them they were going to do some of it.
 Duly liberated, Offaly powered to the All-Ireland.

 It might be unfair to say that this was followed by decay.
 Offaly lost a All-Ireland semi-final classic to Cork in 1999 and Bond departed.
-Still, it is an intriguing analogy.
+Still, it is an intriguing analogy, making him one of the greatest outside their county GAA managers.

 Eamonn Cregan looked faintly traumatised after the final whistle in the 1994 All-Ireland final.